-Appliance Over Temperature Sensor Trip The bimetallic snap disk mounted on the exhaust collector box has tripped.
-Check that fascia panels are installed correctly as incorrect installation may result in restricted air flow.
-Check that fans are plugged in, cleaned, and free turning - room air fans may be slowed or stalled.
-Check the regulator -being set too high may result in excess heat build-up.
-Check flues are securely connected at both ends - if the inlet flue is not connected the appliance may draw warm air from the cavity.
-Check the red tabs are in the correct orientation (see section E2, step 2).
-B Kalve Solenoid Check Failure The valve solenoids have failed the pre-ignition test.
+Appliance Over Temperature Sensor Trip

+The bimetallic snap disk mounted on the exhaust collector box has tripped.

+- Check that fascia panels are installed correctly as incorrect installation may result in restricted air flow. - Check that fans are plugged in, cleaned, and free turning room air fans may be slowed or stalled. - Check the regulator -being set too high may result in excess heat buildup. - Check flues are securely connected at both ends if the inlet flue is not connected the appliance may draw warm air from the cavity. - · Check the jets - Check the red tabs are in the correct orientation (see section E2, step 2).

+Valve Solenoid Check Failure

+The valve solenoids have failed the pre-ignition test.
 A wire may have dislodged or the valve solenoid is faulty.

-Check that the connections to each solenoid are secure and in place.
-The connections on the ends of the wires may need to be tightened (e.g. with a pair of pliers) to ensure a robust connection to the valve terminal.
-Disconnect and reconnect the firebox connectors ensuring they are firmly pushed into place.
-One of the solenoids on the valve inside the fire may have failed.
+- Check that the connections to each solenoid are secure and in place.
+The connections on the ends of the wires may need to be tightened (e.g. with a pair of pliers) to ensure a robust connection to the valve terminal. - Disconnect and reconnect the firebox connectors ensuring they are firmly pushed into place. - One of the solenoids on the valve inside the fire may have failed.
 If this is the case, the valve will need to be replaced.

-D Remote Cannot communicate with fire The remote cannot communicate with the fire.
-Check if the fire is turned off "at the wall" i.e. a loss of power to the fire or the remote is outside of its effective radio frequency range (too far away from the fire).
-Typical remote range is 1m to 10m.
-Ensure there is power to the fire by pressing the auxiliary on/off (red) button on the fire, then press the on/off button on the remote to clear the error. ш Combustion Air Flow Error Check whether the pressure switch is activating at startup (there is an orange indicator LED in the control tray).
-If not, check that the pressure switch electrical connection is correct.
-Check that the hoses are connected at both ends.
-Ensure the hoses are not kinked.
-Ensure the pressure switch is mounted vertically and the diaphragm is operational.
-The black hose should be connected to the low pressure port and the translucent to the high pressure port Check that both flues are securely connected at both ends to the appliance and the powerflue wall terminal and that the flue is not damaged Check that the fan inside the powerflue wall terminal is running during startup.
-This fan may need servicing if it is slowed or stalled. ц С
+Remote Cannot communicate with fire

+The remote cannot communicate with the fire.

+- Check if the fire is turned off "at the wall" i.e. a loss of power to the fire or the remote is outside of its effective radio frequency range (too far away from the fire).
+Typical remote range is 1m to 10m. - Ensure there is power to the fire by pressing the auxiliary on/off (red) button on the fire, then press the on/off button on the remote to clear the error.

+Combustion Air Flow Error

+- Check whether the pressure switch is activating at startup (there is an orange indicator LED in the control tray).
+If not, check that the pressure switch electrical connection is correct. - Check that the hoses are connected at both ends.
+Ensure the hoses are not kinked. - Ensure the pressure switch is mounted vertically and the diaphragm is operational.
+The black hose should be connected to the low pressure port and the translucent to the high pressure port - Check that both flues are securely connected at both ends to the appliance and the powerflue wall terminal and that the flue is not damaged - Check that the fan inside the powerflue wall terminal is running during startup.
+This fan may need servicing if it is slowed or stalled.
-S3 Cleaning the Fuel bed and Glass

-ALWAYS USE GLOVES WHEN HANDLING THE FASCIA AND GLASS.
+S3 Cleaning the Fuel bed and Glass ALWAYS USE GLOVES WHEN HANDLING THE FASCIA AND GLASS.

-Follow section E3 on page 26 to remove the glass.
+Follow section E3 on page 24 to remove the glass.
 Place the glass carefully aside.
+Note that the fiberglass tape around the glass can mark carpet and furnishings.
 Any standard ammonia-free glass cleaner may be used to clean the glass.
-Use a soft brush to clean the fuel bed media, being careful to replace it according to the instructions in section F1 on page 38, F3 on page 39, or F4 on page 41.
+Use a soft brush to clean the fuel bed media, being careful to replace it according to the instructions in section F1 on page 36, F3 on page 39, or F2 on page 36.